Symptoms & causes

 • Dribbling after urination has finished or an irregular stream

-• Perineal pain (pain in between the scrotum and penis)
+• Perineal pain - pain in the perineum (the area between the scrotum and the anus)

 How is BPH diagnosed?